tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 Beneath, it was a mess of blood.
-The clumsy remains of my toes were wrapped in seeping red bandages.
+My toes, or rather, the place they had been, was wrapped in seeping red bandages.
 As I realized the extent of the injury, the pain came rushing in.
 My entire leg throbbed.